zaritskylab/metalspy/README.md

 4. `aq_cores_2_FFPE.h5` - contains the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of core tissue samples.
 The Manganese channel in all images is corrupted and unreliable.
 Data is calibrated.
 Tissue medium is FFPE.
 5. `aq.h5` - this is the first version of the `aq_cores_1.h5` file, they contain the same core tissue samples. `aq_cores_1.h5` has better image reconstruction and calibration.
 This file is mainly used to read which channels exist, but this can be done also via the `aq_cores_1.h5` file.
 8. `resection_aq.h5` - contains the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of resection tissue samples.
 After a patient didn't respond to a treatment, he underwent a surgery and resection is the tumor that had been cut during the surgery.
 Data is calibrated.
 Tissue medium is FFPE.
 No imaging issues.
 This data is a part of this project but it's never being used in the pipeline or the analysis.

-## TNBC Dataset and research result download
-Members at BGU lab can access the data and the trained models at BGU SISE cluster in the following path: `/sise/assafzar-group/assafzar/metalspy/` TNBC-metals-data and TNBC-metals-model, respectively.
-Otherwise, ask Leor Rose (leorro@post.bgu.ac.il) or Assaf Zaritsky (assafza@bgu.ac.il) for this data.

 ## Single metal classification pipline configurations:
 The input of each of these piplines is a single metal channel: